-Use this procedure when replacing equipment with a parts code.
+Use this procedure when replacing equipment with a spare part code.
 In this way it is possible to have the default parameters already memorised or those memorised during the start-up.

-The procedure cannot be carried out on equipment coming from other burners.
+This procedure cannot be carried out on equipment coming from other burners.